 Once arrested for OUI in Maine, most citizens quickly discover that being convicted can cause a severe impact on their future.
 First, the loss of the ability to drive for violating OUI driving laws in Maine is a major problem, due to Maine having few public transportation options.
 Many of our clients are concerned about whether a DUI is a felony charge.

 This article about Maine DUI arrests explores the penalties and consequences of an OUI charge in Maine, and what an accused citizen can expect in court.
-This article may help you navigate the days ahead.
+If you were recently arrested for drunk driving or drug-impaired driving, this article may help you navigate the days ahead.

 Maine OUI Laws Explained